bardia16/CPS_Android_HW/README.md

 ```
 here we can see the format of the output that will be shown on the screen of our application which shows the angle.
 at the end, we emit signals with the updated values for use in the QML frontend.
-we will disscuss these signals later. but briefly `newRotation` signal will handle our movements (check if we have finished one movement or not yet in order to add it to our movement database). the connection of this signal can be seen in .QML file. <br/>
+we will discuss these signals later. but briefly `newRotation` signal will handle our movements (check if we have finished one movement or not yet to add it to our movement database). the connection of this signal can be seen in .QML file. <br/>
-`readingUpdated` signal is emited to handle what should be shown on the screen.
+`readingUpdated` signal is emitted to handle what should be shown on the screen.

 ### Reset Method
 ```cpp